JoshSinyor/JoshSinyor.github.io/_posts/2021-08-12-mapping-keyboards-to-osx-part-one.md

 ### Identifying Keys

 Each key on a keyboard has a specific name.
-The number keys are "1" through "0", the letters "a" through "z".
+The number keys are "`1`" through "`0`", the letters "`a`" through "`z`".
 The modifier, arrow, keypad, international and control and symbol keys are named more specifically.
-For example, the caps lock key is "caps_lock", the up arrow key "up_arrow", the keypad number 1 key "keypad_1", and the backspace key "delete_or_backspace".
+For example, the caps lock key is "`caps_lock`", the up arrow key "`up_arrow`", the keypad number 1 key "`keypad_1`", and the backspace key "`delete_or_backspace`".

 To remap the keys, you need to know their names.
 Open Event Viewer, and start typing.
 Here's what happens when I type `hello` on my MacBook's internal keyboard: